fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 <img src="./Images/SummaryEC2.PNG" alt="Not Found">

-When setting up an EC2 Vm we can:
+When setting up an EC2 VM we can:

 * choose between linux, windows and macOS
 * select the CPU